pragma-/Plang/README.md

     new_creature(damage = 25, health = 125, armor = 75, name = "a troll")

-Another advantage of named arguments comes into play when you want to omit some arguments.
-With positional arguments, if you wanted to set specific arguments you'd also need to set each each prior argument, defeating the purpose of the default arguments.

-With named arguments you can simply specify the arguments you care about and let the default arguments do their job for the rest:
+Suppose you want to omit some arguments.
+With positional arguments, you'd also need to pass any prior arguments in the parameter list.
+But with named arguments you can simply name the arguments you care about and let the default arguments fill in any omitted parameters.

-    new_creature(armor = 200, damage = 100)
+    new_creature(armor = 200, damage = 100) # name and armor set to default values

 ### Closures
 The following snippet: